Foreign Exchange Reserves

 • They enable the central bank to act in the foreign exchange market in order to moderate the impact of significant capital flows of either nonresidents or citizens that may undermine the stability of the financial markets, and that may thereby harm economic stability (a specific case of the previous point).

-As such, holding a proper level of foreign exchange reserves is considered by domestic and foreign financial institutions, companies, households, and ratings agencies to be a main indicator of the country’s economic strength, which increases the trust in the country’s ability to deal with economic, financial, and political shocks to the economy.
+As such, holding a proper level of foreign currency reserves is considered by domestic and foreign financial institutions, companies, households, and ratings agencies to be a main indicator of the country’s economic strength, which increases the trust in the country’s ability to deal with economic, financial, and political shocks to the economy.

 The Monetary Committee, which is chaired by the Governor and includes representatives of the public, is entrusted with setting the guidelines for investing the reserves.
 These include details of the assets, risk profile, and quantitative and qualitative limitations on the types of assets that are permitted for investment.
 Given these, and with the recommendation of the Markets Department, the Committee approves the strategic allocation of the reserves each year.
 The allocation sets out the main characteristics of the reserves portfolio, including its currency composition, its asset composition, and its duration.